HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

     - While the Philips DICOM header distinguishes the phase encoding axis (e.g., anterior-posterior vs. left-right), it does not encode the polarity (A->P vs. P->A).
     - You will need to check at the scanner or consult with Ron whether the polarity is AP or PA, and correct the `?` in the JSON file to `+` or `-`.

 - TODO: add info about NaNs in the JSON file (raw and fmriprep) and how to change them.
 NaNs will raise errors during the mriqc workflow.
-See [this](https://groups.google.com/g/mriqc-users/c/0v170KRJoKk) and [this](https://github.com/nipreps/mriqc/issues/1089).
-The bst strategy would be to write a small utility script to sanitize these fields in a JSON compliant way, for instace by changing the NaN values to null (to be tested).
-Alternatively, these fields can be removed.
-In any case, a BIDS validation is encouraged after sanitizing the files.
+See [this](https://groups.google.com/g/mriqc-users/c/0v170KRJoKk), [this](https://github.com/nipreps/mriqc/issues/1089) and [this](https://neurostars.org/t/node-error-on-mriqc-wf-dwimriqc-computeiqms-datasink/29188).

 For more details on Philips DICOM conversion, refer to the following resources: